bazelbuild/bazel/site/docs/skylark/cookbook.md

 ## <a name="shell"></a>Simple shell command

 Example of a rule that runs a shell command on an input file specified by the user.
-The output has the same name as the input, with a `.txt` suffix.
+The output has the same name as the rule, with a `.size` suffix.

 While convenient, Shell commands should be used carefully.
 Generating the command-line can lead to escaping and injection issues.
 It can also create